XpaHuy/lists/README.md

 # lists
-lists DNS and IP addresses for programm
+lists DNS and IP addresses for programms